Meet the eGRO Team

 Heidi Lindberg is a greenhouse and nursery extension educator based in West Olive, Michigan.
 She serves growers in western Michigan, especially the dense number of growers in Ottawa, Kent, and Muskegon counties.
 She provides research-based educational programming and diagnostic support for greenhouse growers in southwest Michigan.

-Roberto G. Lopez is an Assistant Professor and Floriculture/Controlled Environment Extension Specialist at Michigan State University.
+Roberto G. Lopez is an Associate Professor and Floriculture/Controlled Environment Extension Specialist at Michigan State University.
 He has an appointment in research, teaching and extension.
 His area of expertise is; controlled environment specialty crop production; Lighting applications for greenhouses and indoor vertical production; light-emitting diodes; young plant propagation.

 Neil Mattson is an Associate Professor and Greenhouse Extension Specialist at Cornell University.
 He has an appointment in research, extension, and teaching.
 He researchers strategies to optimize floriculture and vegetable crop production while reducing energy, fertilizer, and water resources.
 He directs Cornell’s Controlled Environment Agriculture group which develops lighting and greenhouse control strategies to maximize hydroponic vegetable production.

-Rosa E. Raudales is an Assistant Professor of horticulture and the Greenhouse Extension Specialist in the Department of Plant Science and Landscape Architecture at the University of Connecticut.
+Rosa E. Raudales is an Associate Professor of horticulture and the Greenhouse Extension Specialist in the Department of Plant Science and Landscape Architecture at the University of Connecticut.
 Her research areas focus on sustainable greenhouse production including water and nutrient management, irrigation with non-traditional water sources, and biocontrol of waterborne-plant pathogens.

 Beth Scheckelhoff is an Extension Educator for Greenhouse Systems at The Ohio State University.
 Beth provides Ohio greenhouse vegetable and ornamental growers with research-based information and recommendations for crop production, pest management, business management, and produce safety topics via educational programs, individual consultations, and publications.